-Nick Harrington (Fr 2010) shares his best memories from College (including his lifetime ban from the Marly Bar) and some insights into The Majeri Project, where he works to build exceptional sustainable schools that serve the most disadvantaged children in Uganda.
+Nick Harrington (fr 2010) shares his best memories from College and some insights into The Manjeri Project, where he works to build exceptional sustainable schools that serve the most disadvantaged children in Uganda.

 At the same time, I was building up The Manjeri School Project, a small international development organisation that I continue to lead today.
 We work in Uganda building exceptional sustainable schools that serve the most disadvantaged children.
-What has been really humbling is the number of Drews men and women who have joined our team and gone to Uganda to volunteer.
-Our accountant, auditor, website designer, agriculture team and enterprise investment team have all come from St Andrews.
-I think this demonstrates a willingness of Alumni to contribute skills and expertise to meaningful endeavors outside of their day-to-day careers.
+What has been really humbling is the number of Drew’s men and women who have joined our team and gone to Uganda to volunteer.
+Our accountant, auditor, website designer, agriculture team and enterprise investment team have all come from St Andrew’s.
+I think this demonstrates a willingness of the alumni to contribute skills and expertise to meaningful endeavours outside of their day-to-day careers.

 During the day, I work at Social Ventures Australia (SVA) in their impact investment team.
 I manage and deploy a pool of capital in Australia, seeking both a financial and a social return for our investors.
 We seek to improve the lives of disadvantaged Australians and believe that social enterprise and social purpose businesses play an important role in bring about this change.
 I’m really fortunate to work with a team of passionate, socially conscious and intelligent people.